UPDATE: On June 5, 2020 Romanian President Klaus Iohannis sent the so-called Trianon Law for constitutional review to the Constitutional Court.

-On May 13, 2020 the Romanian Parliament approved a law declaring June 4, the date of the signing of the Treaty of Trianon, a national holiday.
-It now requires only President Klaus Iohannis’ signature to take effect.
+Three weeks earlier, on May 13, 2020 the Romanian Parliament approved a law declaring June 4, the date of the signing of the Treaty of Trianon, a national holiday.

 The vote (235 yes, 21 no and 25 abstentions) was seen as a culmination of three weeks of rising nationalist discourse aimed at the Hungarian ethnic minority in Romania and partly against neighboring Hungary, a fellow European Union member state and NATO ally.